gipplab/MathWikiLink/README.md

 </p>

 # MathWikiLink
-MathWikiLink - an Entity Linking System for Mathematical Formulae
+An Entity Linking System for Mathematical Formulae